1965aafc/pdsnd_github/README.md

 ### Description
 Analizes statistics and review raw data with Python from bikeshare in three US´cities: Chicago, New York City and Washington.

+### Software
+You need Python 3 to run the statistics.

 ### Files used
 bikeshare.py
 chicago.csv